dgelessus/NAGUS/docs/architecture.rst

 .. index:: server

-The server side of MOULa actually consists of multiple servers that are mostly independent from each other.
+The server side of MOUL actually consists of multiple servers that are mostly independent from each other.
-Each of these servers may be hosted at a different address or port, and certain server types may also have multiple instances, allowing the server side to be distributed over multiple processes or machines, This is not a requirement though --- despite the name, it is actually possible to host multiple (or all!) of these "servers" on the same port and implement them all using a single server program.
+Each of these servers may be hosted at a different address or port, and certain server types may also have multiple instances, allowing the server side to be distributed over multiple processes or machines.
+This is not a requirement though --- despite the name, it is actually possible to host multiple (or all!) of these "servers" on the same port and implement them all in a single monolithic server process.
 This is the solution chosen by all fan-developed server implementations.
-Cyan's MOULa server is the only one that actually uses the distributed architecture, and even it only separates the file server and runs everything else on a single shared port.
+Cyan's MOULa shard is the only one that actually uses the distributed architecture, and even it only separates the file server and runs everything else on a single shared port.

 Server types